Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 A trainer and assessor will contact you to have a discussion about your learning outcomes, training needs, special requirements and your career aspirations so that you get what you want from your studies.
 You will be guided to explore options that suit your individual requirements within the program and to ensure that the program is suitable for you.

-You will also be asked to provide a resume so that the trainer and assessor can assess your prior knowledge and existing skill set.
+You will also be asked to provide a resume or job description so that the trainer and assessor can assess your prior knowledge and existing skill set.

 How is the program delivered?